What Is Trauma? Understanding How the Body Learns to Cope

 But when you listen more closely, the body often tells a different story.

 People feel anxious, on edge, shut down, or overwhelmed, and they do not always know why.
 I hear this often in my work.
-People sit down and say, “I don’t know what’s wrong, but something doesn’t feel right.”
+People sit down and say, "I do not know what is wrong, but something does not feel right."

 It often comes from growing up without enough emotional support.
 Not being noticed.
 Not being soothed.
 Being left alone with feelings that were too much to manage alone.